posidoni/posidoni/README.md

     discord UX.
 Also there is a chance you will fall in love intro reversing these things as I did 😅

-- tbd: why FZF-go should be forked (sorry, I use fzf daily and love it, the algo is great, but the CLI experience ...)
-    - terrible go code, not  the core algo, but CLI experience - just terrible
-    - terrible code => panics everywhere => fails silently => hard to debug
-    - terrible devex with super long `--abcdd` options
-    - not an easy to use programmatic go pkg API.
-Everything in one package - oh no 🙄
-    - go code is so terrible & outdated, that  complete rewrite would be better
-    - I see several minor optimizations by just making code slightly better
-    - making `--abcd` flags into actual API and separate binaries for users (from my estimation, no benchmarks yet) would dramatically improve performance in some cases
-    - http api is .. 💀 not that good.

-    why fork this project and not `fzy` (c) or `skim` (rust) ?
-Because of skill issue of course.
-Actually, it's easier to fork it + it has really good algorithm that I see no reason to change - it's just the wrapper is really outdated..

-- tbd: `hype that 'devs are no longer needed`
-    - doesn't match my experience as a reasonably skilled mid+/senior engineer (it was never about 'coding', but about inventing reasonable solution with regards to features/NFRs/etc. - buy maybe I'm lucky)

 ## My Contacts

 Feel free to reach me out with any questions, feedback or just to say hi.